On the job while fasting during Ramadan

 “When I am tired, I just go about slower and try not rush too much when I am doing my job.
 It (may) take a little more time to clear all my mail."

-After he delivers his last letter, Mazlan often heads over to the neighbourhood’s mosque to join his friends in breaking their fast and offer evening prayers.
+After he delivers his last letter, Mazlan often heads over to the neighbourhood’s mosque to join his friends in breaking their fast and offering evening prayers.

 Favorite meal for iftar: Porridge.